 While applying to online teaching companies can take weeks of applications, testing, and negotiations before you’re accepted and begin earning (assuming you had all the qualifications they required already and you don’t need to take lessons yourself!), you can record your first online class and upload it to YouTube or an online course platform today.
 All you need is a webcam (or smartphone camera), a quiet location, and a lesson plan.

-If you want a more professional setup, you can create a simple home studio quickly and cheaply with some basic equipment.
+If you want a more professional setup, you can create a simple home video studio quickly and cheaply with some basic equipment.

 Coming up with a subject to teach might seem daunting, but start by creating a list of what you know and are passionate enough to educate others about.
 It could be your language, something from your own educational background, work-related, or a favorite hobby.
 With a topic in mind, follow my tips for validating your online course ideas to narrow down your options.